-7. Concerning subparagraph (c), pollution of groundwaters from diffuse sources on urban as well as on rural land is an issue of major concern.
-One may refer to section 8.1, subparagraph (a), of the ECE Guidelines on Monitoring and Assessment, or to annex 13, paragraph 1, of the 1978 Agreement on Great Lakes Water Quality.
+on Monitoring and Assessment, or to annex 13, paragraph 1, of the 1978 Agreement on Great Lakes Water Quality.
 Most of the instruments dealing with this issue focus on the adverse impact deriving from agricultural practices, such as contamination of groundwater from nitrate, pesticides and fertilizers, which is not easily reversible.

-8. The adoption by the Parties of coordinated groundwater quality objectives and criteria is contemplated in annex III, subparagraph (d), of the Water Convention.
+8. The adoption by the Parties of coordinated groundwater quality objectives and criteria is contemplated in annex III, paragraph (d), of the Water Convention.
 In addition, article 17 of the EU Water Framework Directive and, more explicitly, article 3 of the 2006 EU Groundwater Directive provide for the establishment of groundwater quality standards and threshold values which should not be exceeded.